ccicconetti/serverlessonedge/docs/BUILDING.md

 This will compile the full build tree.
 The executables will be in `build/debug/Executables` from the repo root.

-The unit tests can be executed by running `build/debug/Test/testmain`.
+The unit tests can be executed by running `build/debug/Test/testedge` or, if you want to execute _all_ the unit tests (including those of the sub-modules), run `NOBUILD=1 etsimec/rest/support/jenkins/run_tests.sh`.
+Note that without setting the environment variable `NOBUILD` the script will remove the full content of the build directory.

 If you want to compile with compiler optimisations and no assertions: